stvlange/stvlange.github.com/_posts/2014-10-17-This_Noisy_World.markdown

 ---
 One of the things that concerns me is noise and light polution.
 The auditory and visual equivalent of sandpaper, noise and light polution is slowly grinding us all down.

-Sitting in front of a computer all day for work, I really thought that I would be immune to the effects of N/L Polution, but that really isn't the case.
-I find myself looking forward/longing to/for situations free this kind of polution.
+Sitting in front of a computer all day for work, I really thought that I would be immune to the effects of N/L Polution.
+However, I find myself all too often looking forward to bein in a dark quiet room.
 This might explain why I love forests and hiking so much.

 I read a quote today that really hit home: